dat-ecosystem-archive/DEPs/proposals/0000-hypercore-split-resolution.md

 # Rationale and alternatives
 [alternatives]: #alternatives

-- Previously we've discussed a "major version pointer" which made it possible possible to recover from a split by publishing a new history ([discussion](https://github.com/datprotocol/DEPs/issues/31)).
+- Previously we've discussed a "major version pointer" which made it possible to recover from a split by publishing a new history ([discussion](https://github.com/datprotocol/DEPs/issues/31)).
 The "major version pointer" is a less efficient solution as it requires a wholly new history to recover, had its own edge-cases which were difficult to recover from, and was rejected for being too complex.

 # Unresolved questions